JoshWright22/CSE360Group5/README.md

 ## About

-This repository contains the source code, tests, and documentation for CSE360 Team Project 1 (Fall 2025).
-The project implements a secure, user-role based question-and-answer system for ASU students.
+This repository contains the source code, tests, and documentation for the CSE360 Team Project (Fall 2025).
+The project implements a secure, role-based question-and-answer system for ASU students.
 Key goals include:

 * Secure login and identity management
 * User account management (name, email, password)